The Proposed Shoreditch Forest Garden

 What’s your view of The Shoreditch Forest Garden Group’s alternative proposal and do you support it?

-Let us know by completing the Reader Comment form below.
+Let us know by completing our Reader Comment form.

 Inner city folk do not experience the wonders of nature.
 A forest garden on their doorstep would go a long way to opening their eyes to life beyond the city.